 It really doesn’t matter what it is – being prepared is always the best way to approach situations and aged care is no different.

-According to Rita Merienne, founder of Aged Care with Ease (ACE), a consultancy which helps family make aged care decisions – you can never start too early.
+According to Rita Merienne, founder of Aged Care with Ease (ACE), a consultancy that helps families make aged care decisions – you can never start too early.

 “I see it all the time – people leave it too long and then it is an emergency situation – which puts more stress on everyone.
 This is the same for all types of care – whether it is in your home, their home or an aged care facility.
 It doesn’t matter the situation, the earlier you talk about it the better.
 Get your loved one used to the idea of needing help, get everyone used to it – your siblings too.”